Azure-Samples/Azure-Information-Protection-Samples/RPMSG Viewer/ReadMe.md

 + Android RPMSG handler sample
 + iOS RPMSG handler sample

-We do not show how the RPMSG Handler sample for windows because it is managed by the Outlook client.
+The sample shows how to decrypt and RPMSG files.
+The RPMSG Handler class on Windows is done by the Outlook Client.
+RPMSG is not an Azure Information Protection format but a format supported by Outlook.
+As in the begining this code is there to just show how a RPMSG message object can be decrypted and encrypted

 ### Important Files
 Within the Common directory there is the Lib directory within which you will find the directory called Message.rpmsg